MaroofTechSorcerer/Realtime-Chatting-App-Using-WebSockets/README.md

-# Realtime Chat Bot Using WebSockets
+# Realtime Chatting App Using WebSockets

 A modern, real-time chat application built using **Node.js, Express, Socket.IO, and WebSockets**.
 This project allows multiple users to connect, chat instantly, and see who's typing, with a sleek UI featuring dark mode and a dynamic typing indicator.